-CAPACITY, OUTRE CAPACITY, OUTREACH, INCENTIVES PRACTICE METRIC INSTRUCTIONS IMPLEMENTATION EXAMPLES ADDITIONAL TIPS Economic benefits # jobs created Enter the number of jobs created; indicate workforce targeted in NOTES section (e.g. youth, veterans, underserved communities) Construction, forestry, technical assistance, landscaping, recreation, etc. jobs created by restoration work Starting value can be permanent FTE jobs preserved through the project Outreach/ Education/ Technical Assistance # people reached Enter the number of people who responded to an offer and inquiry delivered by outreach, training, or technical assistance activities; specify the percentage of individuals reached; indicate type of audience (farmers, landowners, municipalities) in the NOTES section People attending workshops/speaker series, people attending nature walks, people present at site visits Who is being reached?
+PRACTICE METRIC INSTRUCTIONS IMPLEMENTATION EXAMPLES ADDITIONAL TIPS Economic benefits # jobs created Enter the number of new jobs created; indicate workforce targeted in NOTES section (e.g. youth, veterans, non-traditional applicants).
+Do not include hired contractor positions as new jobs created.
+Construction, forestry, technical assistance, landscaping, recreation, etc. jobs created by restoration work Starting value can be permanent FTE jobs preserved through the project Outreach/ Education/ Technical Assistance # people reached Enter the number of people who responded to an offer and inquiry delivered by outreach, training, or technical assistance activities; specify the percentage of individuals reached; indicate type of audience (farmers, community members, municipalities) and how individuals are reached in the NOTES section.
+People attending workshops/speaker series, people attending nature walks, people present at site visits Who is being reached?
 How are they being reached?
-Outreach/ Education/ Technical Assistance # people with changed behavior Enter the number of individuals demonstrating a minimum level of behavior change; briefly describe method of measurement in NOTES section.
-Characterize the audience (farmers, landowners, municipalities) in the NOTES section Measured community-based social marketing campaign, landowner training that results in documented implementation Do not double count with volunteers or people reached.
+Outreach/ Education/ Technical Assistance # people with changed behavior Enter the number of individuals demonstrating a minimum level of behavior change; briefly describe methods of measurement and tracking in NOTES section.
+Characterize the audience (farmers, community members, municipalities) in the NOTES section.
+Measured community-based social marketing campaign, landowner training that results in documented implementation Do not double count with volunteers or people reached.
 Changed behavior must be a MEASURABLE behavior with a baseline value upon which grant outcomes can be compared.
 What is the behavior being changed?
 How is it measured?
-Public Access # acres with public access Enter the number of acres now open to public access as a result of the project; include any associated river or stream miles also opened to public access as a result of project Rehabilitation or construction of boat access facilities, increase access to protected lands with public benefits, development of a new trail Should be new public access, not just projects on land that is accessible to the public.
-Use NOTES section to indicate what kind of access: general public use, trails, etc.; do best to translate stream miles into acres and note the calculation used in NOTES section Volunteer participation # volunteers participating Enter the number of volunteers participating Volunteer tree planting, volunteers monitoring beaches for recreational disturbance Unpaid volunteer time can be used as in-kind match.
+Public Access # acres with public access Enter the number of acres now open to public access as a result of the project; include any associated river or stream miles also opened to public access as a result of project.
+Rehabilitation or construction of boat access facilities, increase access to protected lands with public benefits, development of a new trail Should be new public access, not just projects on land that is accessible to the public.
+Use NOTES section to indicate what kind of access: general public use, trails, etc.; do best to translate stream miles into acres and note the calculation used in NOTES section Volunteer participation # volunteers participating Enter the number of volunteers participating in project implementation, outreach, and education activities.
+DO NOT double count with # people reached.
+Volunteer tree planting, volunteers monitoring beaches for recreational disturbance Unpaid volunteer time can be used as in-kind match.
 Use the NOTES section to describe: Who are the volunteers?
 What are they doing?